aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

 ## Computation of $m(x)$ with a Numba experiment

 To finish this post, let's come back to the first piece of code where we performed a random experiment to approximate $m(1)$.
 But this time we are going to do it more efficiently by:
-- use [Numba](https://numba.pydata.org/) to make the code faster
+- using [Numba](https://numba.pydata.org/) to make the code faster
-- use a parallel loop
+- using a parallel loop
-- use a different random seed in each chunk of computed values
+- using a different random seed in each chunk of computed values (although I am not very sure it improves the result)

 Note that it is OK to use `np.random.rand()` in some multi-threaded Numba code, as we can read in their [documentation](https://numba.pydata.org/numba-doc/dev/reference/numpysupported.html#random):